Architecture Styles: Layered Architecture

 So use this architecture if:

-• You do not have teams with defined responsibilities
+- You do not have teams with defined responsibilities yet and want a single deployable

-• You still do not know what your business structure is
+- You still do not know what your business structure is and expect the domain model to change often

-• You are building a simple website or application with known and limited features
+- You are building a simple website or internal tool with well-bounded features

 Disadvantages